matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 other ones do not provide any more value than a plain "this is a reply" tag, unless the client also already supports event links.

+#### Fallback discussion blocks new features

+On any proposal that wants to enable replies to other events or replies with other events, the discussion around "how to handle the fallback" happens.
+Any such MSC needs to specify, how the fallback should look like and the events need to support the `formatted_body` field.
+This blocks a lot of improvements, that could be done to replies as a whole.
+Often commentors even ask for the issues with fallbacks to be fixed on that MSC.

+#### Localization

+Since the fallback is added as normal text into the message, it needs to be localized for the receiving party to understand it.
+This however proves to be a challenge, since users may switch languages freely in a room and it is not easy to guess, which language was used in a short message.
+One could also use the client's language, but that leaks the user's localization settings, which can be a privacy concern and the other party may not speak that language.
+Alternatively a client can just send english fallbacks, but that significantly worsens the experience for casual users in non-english speaking countries.

 ## Proposal

 Deprecate the rich reply fallback.
 Clients should stop sending them and should